HolsDuckett/CV/README.md

 **University of Exeter (September 2015 to July 2018)**

-- History of Art and English Literature
-- 2:1 (69% average)
+- History of Art and English Literature 2:1 (69% average)
-- Dissertation focused on participatory art in the the Tate Modern, specifically the Turbine Hall; including the technological aspects which help turn the viewer into a participant.

-**Steyning Grammar 6th Form**

-- English Literature (A)
-- English Language (A)
-- Art & Design (A)
-- Student Elected Head Girl to school of 2,500 pupils.

 ## Hobbies and Interest